wtssdevs/GDFS/en/Transactions/CreateInspectionStop.md

 _BillOfEntryNo -> Conditional **Required** When BillOfEntryNo is NULL or Empty then MovementReferenceNumber Becomes Required._

-_InspectionType -> **Required** InspectionType defines the type of inspection required for the agent eg. Port Health(Detain), State Vet(Detain).
-This will be match on the Name or Code or AltCode fields of the Inspection Types Lookup up table_

 ### Stop File Data model

 | Type        | Params                  | Values       | Validation                 |